Yizhi-Fang/Machine-Learning-Coursera-Exercises/README.md

 ## Machine Learning (Coursera) Exercises

-These are Python version of instruction codes and assignments (originally written in Matlab) of Machine Learning by Stanford University on Coursera.
+These are Python version of instruction codes and assignments (originally written in Matlab by instructor) of Machine Learning by Stanford University on Coursera.
 Course available at [here](https://www.coursera.org/learn/machine-learning).

-_Written by Yizhi Fang and last updated on Oct.
-26, 2016._
+_Last updated on Oct.
+26, 2016_